Head Coach Tom Crean gives his thoughts on the Hoosiers win over McGill on Tuesday

 Members of the men's basketball team helped out at Monroe County Habitat for Humanity

 Je'Ney Jackson joined the strength and conditioning staff at Indiana University on July 7, 2010, and works with the nationally prominent Hoosier men's basketball program as well as men's golf.
 His efforts were crucial in helping IU win the 2013 Big Ten Championship and five players off that team will sign professional contracts, including Victor Oladipo and Cody Zeller, who were taken second and fourth respectively in the 2013 NBA Draft.
+He also mentored Noah Vonleh, who was taken ninth overall in the 2014 NBA Draft.

 He brought eight years of experience as a strength coach (including a stint as the men's basketball strength coach for IU assistant Steve McClain at Wyoming) on the Division I level and five years as a position coach, most notably at Kansas.